pond management, lake management, Pond

 Sunrise Fisheries, Inc.

-When it’s too cold to fish and you have already harvested your buck
+When it’s too cold to fish and you have already harvested

-fishing conditions in your private lake.
+might improve fishing conditions in your private lake.

 -

-If the body of water does not contain any fish (new or recently reclaimed
+If the body of water does not contain any fish (new

-size of fish to stock.
-Spring is a prime time of year for fish stocking.
+species, number, and size of fish to stock.
+Spring is a prime time

 -

-If the lake bottom is dry, this is a good time of year to have the
+If the lake bottom is dry, this is a good time of year

-Extension Service.
-They can test the soil and recommend the amount
+your county Cooperative Extension Service.
+They can test the soil

-of agricultural limestone needed.
+and recommend the amount of agricultural limestone needed.

 -

-If your lake does not contain enough fish habitat such as brushpiles,
+If your lake does not contain enough fish habitat such

-consultant can help you with the number you need and the design.
+A fisheries consultant can help you with the number you need and the design.

 It has been proven that fish shelters attract fish and by concentrating